 Each residence is assigned a monthly water usage budget.
 How much you pay for each 100 cubic feet (CCF) of water depends on whether you stay within your water budget.
-IRWD allocates its lowest-cost water for usage within the monthly water budget.
-Higher-cost water is used to meet demands of customers who use water above their budgets.
-For example, groundwater from local wells is the least expensive, while imported water from out of state or Northern California costs the most.
+IRWD allocates its lowest-cost water supplies for customers' usage within their monthly water budget.
+Higher-cost water is used to meet demands of customers' water use above their budgets.
+For example, groundwater from local wells is the least expensive supply, while imported water from out of state or Northern California costs the most.

 Rates are broken into four tiers.
 Each tier is assigned a rate based on the actual cost of serving customers within each tier.
 Cost of service includes both the cost of water based on the source of water and other variable costs as detailed below.
 The Low Volume and Base rate tiers are for water used within each customer's budget, which is sourced primarily from lower-cost groundwater and reduces the need to import expensive water.
 The majority of imported water costs are allocated to the Inefficient and Wasteful tiers.
-Expenses for districtwide water-efficiency programs (districtwide conservation programs) that educate customers on ways to conserve water and assist customers with conservation are not included in the Low Volume rate since customers who remain in this tier do not need this assistance, but those expenses are included in the higher tiers.
+Expenses for districtwide conservation programs that educate and assist customers on ways to conserve water are not included in the Low Volume rate since customers who remain in this tier do not need this assistance.
 Additional costs associated with targeted conservation programs, urban runoff treatment, and water banking are paid only by customers with usage in the Inefficient and Wasteful tiers because their higher usage: (i) requires individualized conservation assistance, (ii) leads to urban runoff that requires costly treatment, and (iii) requires greater water reserves through water banking to provide reliable water supplies during a drought or other water shortage.
 Costs are allocated among those two tiers based on their share of costs to run these programs.
-IRWD would not need these programs if all customers remained within their individual water budgets.
+IRWD would not need these programs if those customers remained within their individual water budgets.

-Proposed variable water rates per CCF beginning February 1, 2022 Service Low Volume tier Base tier Inefficient tier Wasteful tier Total water source cost \$1.53 \$2.34 \$3.29 \$3.29 Districtwide conservation programs \$0.08 \$0.08 \$0.08 Conservation programs targeted to over-budget customers, urban runoff costs and water banking costs \$1.78 \$11.27 Total cost per CCF per tier proposed beginning February 2022 \$1.53 \$2.42 \$5.15 \$14.64 Current rates \$1.47 \$2.00 \$4.86 \$13.63 Change \$0.06 \$0.42 \$0.29 \$1.01
+Proposed variable water rates per CCF beginning July 1, 2023 Service Low Volume tier Base tier Inefficient tier Wasteful tier Total water source cost \$1.91 \$2.44 \$3.89 \$3.89 Districtwide conservation programs \$0.11 \$0.11 \$0.11 Conservation programs targeted to over-budget customers, urban runoff costs and water banking costs \$2.25 \$11.49 Rate Stabilization Fund (\$0.16) (\$0.03) Total cost per CCF per tier proposed beginning July 2023 \$1.75 \$2.52 \$6.25 \$15.49 Current rates \$1.53 \$2.42 \$5.15 \$14.64 Change \$0.22 \$0.10 \$1.10 \$0.85

-1 CCF = 748 gallons
+\ 1 CCF = 748 gallons